PythonCoderAS/chatgpt-blog-on-chatgpt/_posts/2023-01-23-chatgpt-on-chatgpt-blogs.md

 ---
 layout: post
-title: The Dark Side of AI-Generated Content: How ChatGPT is Polluting Search Results
+title: "The Dark Side of AI-Generated Content: How ChatGPT is Polluting Search Results"
 categories: [Blogs]
 ---